i3ass-dev/i3fyra/manpage.md

 container.
 If no containers exist, container
 'A'will be created and the window will be put there.

-`--target`|`-t` CRITERION
-Criteria is a string passed to i3list to use a different target then active window.

-Example:
-`$ i3fyra --move B --target "-i sublime_text"`
-this will target the first found window with the instance name *sublime_text*.
-See i3list(1), for all available options.

 `--hide`|`-z` CONTAINER
 Hide target containers if visible.